 I’m going to humblebrag here; I’m pretty good at saving money.
-Moreover, I’m not the only one — according to this Fortune article, 1 in 6 millennials has at least $100K in savings.
+Moreover, I’m not the only one .
+According to this Fortune article, one in six millennials has at least $100K in savings.
 So what’s the trick?
 How do you make it easier to save?

 I’ve tried numerous budgeting methods.
 Everything from detailed budget sheets that outlined where every dollar should go, to analyzing my bank statements each month to see where I can cut down on extra spending.
 As well-intentioned as these ideas are, I couldn’t stick with them.
 After a month or two, the task becomes tedious.
 Eventually, I’d give up and start over with another method, determined that this time, this one would stick.